 Notice that this fountain is louder than the first fountain shown with four spouts though the water isn’t falling nearly as far and there are only two streams.
 That is owing to the turbulence of the second stream.
 The first is silent.

 3 – 13 dB

 The Flying Fish has an abundant stream which makes a gentler pouring sound rather than a trickling sound.

 3 – 10 dB

-Two, somewhat turbulent streams give this Sea Blossom fountain considerable water sounds, though mitigated by where the water is landing (watering?).
-On a lower setting they will be less.
+Two, somewhat turbulent streams give this Sea Blossom fountain considerable water sounds, though mitigated by where the water is landing.
+On a lower setting there will be less sound.

 3 – 8 dB